Are you travelling from Malaga to Granada in Spain by train?

 The price of the train ticket depends on the time of the year, time of the day and the duration of the trip.

-The early morning trains or those with longer travel times usually are much cheaper, and tickets start as low as 12.40 euros per person, one way, but can go as high as over 50 euros one way.
+The early morning trains or those with longer travel times usually are much cheaper.
+Cheap train tickets for this journey start as low as 12.40 euros per person, one way, but can go as high as over 50 euros one way.

 Tickets are much cheaper when purchased in advance as I said earlier.